bobalazek/bullet.js/README.md

 Valid question.
 That was also what I initially wanted (and did), but I ended up doing so much changes and refactoring, so decided to create a new project instead.
 Especially because there were a lot of changes between Ammo's version of Bullet (v2.82) and the once I wanted to port (v2.87).

+### Can't build on windows.

+I know.
+Somehow I can't get it work there, so every PR is welcome.
+As a temporary workaround you can use the "Ubuntu" app/bash from MS store to build it.

 ## License(-s)
 Bullet.js is licensed under the MIT license.